 The selection process is done by the respective graduate programs and/or departments and may include but is not limited to, an interview, request for recommendations, or testing.

-The College of Graduate and Professional Studies conducts a mandatory orientation for new graduate assistants at the beginning of the semester.
 Graduate assistants will work with their supervisors to complete the Work Objectives, Assessments & Evaluation (WOAE) at the beginning and end of each semester.
-Graduate Assistants log their time on the Monthly Work Log (xlsx) and submit it monthly to their supervisor for approval and to the College of Graduate & Professional Studies.
+Graduate Assistants log their time and submit it monthly to their supervisor for approval and to the College of Graduate & Professional Studies.

 Graduate assistantships require work from 8 to 20 hours per week during the academic year, depending on the position awarded.
-Graduate assistants must perform satisfactorily the duties assigned by their departments, make satisfactory progress in their programs as defined by the degree requirements and the regulations of their departments, and may not hold any employment or appointment of a remunerative nature during the term of their assistantships without the approval of the Graduate Dean.
+Graduate assistants must perform satisfactorily the duties assigned by their departments and make satisfactory progress in their programs as defined by the degree requirements and the regulations of their departments.

 A graduate student holding a graduate assistantship forgoes the designated student academic vacations for the period of the appointment.
 Supervisors and prospective graduate assistants should agree upon the specific work expectations, including employment dates, before finalizing appointments.